dune3d/dune3d-docs/simple-part.rst

 To set its height, right-click on one of the vertical lines and select **"Constrain distance"**.

 | If nothing appears, turn off the solid model by clicking on the cube next to **"Body"** in the left side of the window,
-| then drag the meassuremnt number until it's outside of the solid model.
+| then drag the measurement number until it's outside of the solid model.

 .. image:: images/tutorial/extrude-constrained.png